Million Dollar Pound Cake Recipe (Rich & Buttery)

 Tips…

 1. As with most baking, make sure your butter is at room temperature and soft.
-It will indent easily when mashed with your finger, but not be oily.
+It will indent easily when mashed with your finger, but will not be oily.

-4. Use good quality ingredients.
+4. Use good-quality ingredients.
 Read some of the differences in name-brand and store-bought ingredients here.
 Use real butter, not margarine.
 I use salted butter.
-You can use salted or unsalted butter depending on your personal preference.
+You can use salted or unsalted butter, depending on your personal preference.

 3. I recommend a 10×4-inch, 12-cup bundt pan (that’s larger than a typical bundt pan) or a tube pan.